mitsuaki0321/fake-tools/scripts/faketools/docs/position_import_export_en.md

        - Select the mesh (transform node of the mesh) to export.
        - Additionally, select the nodes to export (multiple selections allowed).

-3. Enter the file name to export in `File Name`.
+2. Enter the file name to export in `File Name`.
   ![image005](images/position_import_export/image005.png)

-4. Press the `Export` button.
+1. Press the `Export` button.
-  Once the export is complete, the exported file name will be displayed in the list.
+  When the export is complete, the exported file name will be displayed in the list.
   ![image006](images/position_import_export/image006.png)

+* When the `Rbf` method is selected, you can set the radius for export with the `Rbf Radius` value.
+If the behavior differs from the intended one when reproducing the position, increasing this value may achieve the desired behavior.

 #### Import